fredrikaverpil/fredrikaverpil.github.io/about.md

 ![]({{ site.url }}/blog/assets/fredrik.jpg)

-I am a passionate, enthusiastic and professional Python developer (since 2012), continuously striving to evolve with Python as the primary language of choice.
+I am a passionate, enthusiastic and professional software developer (since 2012), continuously striving to evolve with Python as the primary language of choice — and preferably building scalable and reliable solutions in public cloud environments such as GCP, AWS or Azure.

+I advocate continuous development, automated testing, clean code and the use of common design patterns so as to maintain as high code quality as possible.
+I am deeply invested in the open source community and love collaborating and contributing!

 You can learn more about me or get in touch over at [LinkedIn](https://www.linkedin.com/in/fredrik/), [GitHub](https://github.com/fredrikaverpil) or [Twitter](https://twitter.com/fredrikaverpil).